 Welcome to the Association of Lipspeakers

-The Association of Lipspeakers (ALS) is the *ONLY professional body that represents lipspeakers.
+The Association of Lipspeakers (ALS) is the *professional body that represents lipspeakers.
 We aim to promote lipspeaking and its good practice and encourage the further development of lipspeaking as a communication service.

 This site should enable you to find and successfully use lipspeakers, whether through a registered agency or by direct contact with lipspeakers in any region.